voltrb/volt/Readme.md

 ## Provided Collections

-Above I mentioned that Volt comes with many default collection models accessible from a controller.
+Above, I mentioned that Volt comes with many default collection models accessible from a controller.
 Each stores in a different location.

 | Name      | Storage Location                                                          |
 |-----------|---------------------------------------------------------------------------|